Lado Enclave: Geography

 The enclave had an area of about 15000 sqmi, a population of about 250,000 and had its capital at the town of Lado which is near to the modern-day city of Juba.
 Under the 1894 Anglo-Congolese Treaty, the enclave's territory was dictated as "bounded by a line starting from a point situated on the west shore of Lake Albert, immediately to the south of Mahagi, to the nearest point of the frontier defined in paragraph (a) of the preceding Article.
 Thence it shall follow the watershed between the Congo and the Nile up to the 25th meridian east of Greenwich, and that meridian up to its intersection by the 10th parallel north, whence it shall run along that parallel directly to a point to be determined to the north of Fashoda.
 Thence it shall follow the thalweg of the Nile southward to Lake Albert, and the western shore of Lake Albert to the point above indicated south of Mahagi."

 A landlocked territory, it was bordered on the north by the Anglo-Egyptian Sudan province of Bahr-el-Ghazal and on the east by the Nile.
 The shifting sandbanks of the Nile led to islands on the border of the enclave and the Sudan regularly created or destroyed and made navigability difficult.

 Described variously as "a small muddy triangle along the Nile, ... a chain of desolate mudforts" and "shaped like a leg of mutton".

 Lado was the largest town in the enclave, while Yei, a fortified military station on the Yei River, was considered the second most important town.
 The northernmost post was Kiro, on the west bank of the Nile nineteen kilometres above the British post at Mongalla, while Dufile, Ismailia and Wadelai were other settlements.
 English traveler Edward Fothergill visited the Sudan around 1901, basing himself at Mongalla between Lado to the south and Kiro to the north, but on the east shore of the river.
 By his account "Kiro, the most northern station of the Congo on the Nile, is very pretty and clean.
 Lado, the second station, is prettier still".
 However, he said that although the buildings were well made, they were too closely crowded together.

-While a large percentage of its population were Indigenous inhabitants, many Bari left the enclave, escaping Belgian rule, and settled on the eastern (Sudanese) shore of the Nile.
+While a large percentage of its population were Indigenous inhabitants, many Bari left the enclave, escaping Congo Free State rule, and settled on the eastern (Sudanese) shore of the Nile.

 The enclave was an area of seismological activity, particularly around Rejaf (which means "earthquake" in Arabic).
 A fault line runs as a notable escarpment west of Rejaf south to Lake Albert, and while no major tremors occurred during the existence of the Lado Enclave, there was a noticeable earthquake in the region, centered on Rejaf, on 21 May 1914, which destroyed or damaged most of the buildings in the town.